Wilhelmsson177/aoc-2023-dart/README.md

 ### Day 11

 Cool riddle today.
 It was actaully straight forward, but it was a bit of typing and I made some errors in the initial expansion.
 For part to I got a headeache because of `extensionFactor - 1`.
 But now it solves.
 I hope no one tried brute-forcing it.

+### Day 15

+THis was easy doing today.
+You just need to read carefully.
+I forgot to read the fact, that the relevant box is just on the label and not the entire instruction.
+Also the 0 index based list calucaltion for the focal power was missing a `+1`, multiplication by 0 does not bring up high values :-D.